koddo/coding-interviews-prep-msk/README.md

 # Log of our activity

+## 2019-10-20

+We found another water trapping problem: https://leetcode.com/problems/container-with-most-water/

+[CTCI](#CTCI) 16.23: max submatrix: given an NxN matrix of positive and negative integers, write code to find the submatrix with the largest possible sum.

 ## 2019-10-13

 We gave old problems to newcomers and just hung out discussing random topics including gradient descent, react, soft skills, annoyance of the [SettingWithCopyWarning](https://www.dataquest.io/blog/settingwithcopywarning/) and it's [false negatives](https://github.com/pandas-dev/pandas/issues/9767).